LIPOSUCTION CASE STUDIES

 This Medanese patient had VASER Hi-Definition liposuction done in Penang.
 Although she never asked for 6-packs, the surgeon presumably tried to create 6-packs for her......unsuccessfully!
 Ultrasound-assisted liposuction can be done to create the "illusion" of 6-packs by directing the heat generated from the ultrasound energy just underneath the skin, hence creating a controlled "burn" on the undersurface of the skin.
 When these burns heal, they will form adherent scar tissues which cause the skin to be stuck down to the underneath soft tissue and muscles, hence creating the "illusion" of 6-packs.
 However, this technique carries a very high risk of burn injury, as well as undesirable result as the one we feature here if the surgeon has no control over which area(s) he wants to create "burns".
 Is it possible to do a revision for cases like this?
 Very unlikely, as all those lines seen on the abdomen are actually adhererent scars which cause the skin to be stuck down to the underneath structure.
 It is very difficult to release the scars, often requiring a V-Toledo cannula, which increases the risk of skin necrosis if done on large area like the whole anterior abdomen.
 Unfortunately, this patientn may have to live with this scarred abdomen for the rest of her life.

-To read "The NEW Liposuction Case Studies", please click here.
+To view "The NEW Elixir de Vie Case Studies", please click here.

 To view "Before and After" photographs of facial cosmetic surgeries, please click here.